VOCAL provides Lawful Interception software and communications solutions for voice, video, fax/facsimile and data.

 Lawful Interception of VoIP

-VOCAL’s Lawful Interception software includes a VoIP decoder module to handle both audio and video decoding of VoIP communications protocols over mobile and other IP networks from recorded files or real-time data streams.
+VOCAL’s Lawful Interception software includes a VoIP decoder module to handle both audio and video decoding of VoIP communications protocols over mobile and other IP networks from recorded files or real-time sniffer sources and data streams.
 The library supports VoIP protocols including SIP, SDP, RTP/SRTP, RTCP and RTSP along with SSL and TLS.

 Lawful Interception of Voice